cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 3. Reload Unbound Pod

-Everytime **Firewall rules** are reloaded, is good to reload Pods, so they can reconfigure forward ports defined on `pod.yaml`.
+Everytime **Firewall rules** are reloaded, is good to reload Pods, so they can reconfigure the expected forward ports.

 ```bash
 podman pod restart unbound